AdobeDocs/experience-manager-cloud-service.en/help/assets/reuse-assets-using-msm.md

 **Live copy:** The copy of the source assets/folders that is in synchronization with its source.
 Live copies can be a source of further live copies.
 See how to create LCs.

 **Inheritance:** A link/reference between a live copy asset/folder and its source that the system uses to remember where to send the updates.
-Inheritance exists at a granular level for metadata fields.
-Inheritance can be removed for selective metadata fields while preserving the live relationship between source and its live copy.
+Inheritance exists at a granular level for metadata fields, also Content Fragment variations and fields.
+Inheritance can be removed for selected items while preserving the live relationship between source and its live copy.

 **Rollout:** An action that pushes the modifications made to the source downstream to its live copies.
 It is possible to update one or more live copies in one go using rollout action.
 See rollout.